Cannabis in India: Medical research

-The first medical cannabis clinic in India was opened in Koramangala, Bangalore on 1 February 2020.
+The first medical cannabis clinic in India was opened in Koramangala, Bengaluru on 1 February 2020.

 In popular culture

 In film

 Cannabis has often been depicted in Indian cinema.
 Historically, Hindi films have portrayed cannabis use negatively depicting the drug as being associated with an upper class hippie culture or as an intoxicating substance used by criminals.
 On the other hand, consumption of bhang was often celebrated in popular film songs such as Jai Jai Shiv Shankar and Khaike Paan Banaraswala and the famous track Manali trance.
 The negative portrayals of cannabis began to undergo a change from the 2000s.
 Films such as Shaitan (2011), Luv Shuv Tey Chicken Khurana (2012), Kapoor & Sons and The Blueberry Hunt (2016) feature urban middle-class protagonists using cannabis as form of relaxation.
 Go Goa Gone (2013) was described as the first Hindi-language stoner comedy.
 Bejoy Nambiar, who wrote and directed Shaitan, believes that "there's a culture of smoking up among today's youth and it's becoming more and more relevant in our movies."
+Akshay Kumar smoked casually in the movie Good Newwz (2019), his highest-grossing film.
 Some movies such as Gully Boy (2019) touch upon the illicit trade of Cannabis in Mumbai.